December 25, 2015; revised September 29, 2018; September 10, 2022

 - Thus our perception of an object is due to the sum of many thoughts (cittā) that arise per second.
 And each citta has “embedded in it”, our feelings (vedana), perceptions (saññā), our decisions on how to act (saṅkhāra), and our overall sense experience (viññāna).
 In the case of a visual, auditory, … event, we also have the corresponding “imprints of them” in our mind.

-- In other words, all our sense experiences can be described by five heaps or khandhas.
+- In other words, all our sensory experiences can be described by five heaps or khandhas.
 The totality of our experience or “our world” is panca khandha (pancakkhandha).
 And it has nothing to do with our physical bodies.

 3. These mental components are what the Buddha called khandhas.
 Rupakkhandha does not include actual material objects, sounds, smells, tastes, or touches.
 Rather rupa khandha includes only the mental records or imprints of those sense inputs.